Schuyler Fisk

-Early life
+Early life and education

-Fisk was born in Los Angeles, California, to actress Sissy Spacek and production designer Jack Fisk.
-She has a younger sister named Madison.
+Fisk was born on July 8, 1982, in Los Angeles to actress Sissy Spacek and production designer Jack Fisk.
+She has a younger sister named Madison (b.
+1988).

-Fisk began acting in school plays as a child and eventually progressed to film.
-Her first role was as a bumblebee in a community theatre production of Charlotte's Web.
-She played her first lead role, as the title character in Annie, in sixth grade.
+Fisk began acting in school plays as a child and progressed to acting in film roles.
+Her first part was playing a bumblebee in a community theatre production of Charlotte's Web.
+In sixth grade she had her first lead role playing the title character in Annie.
+She studied visual arts at the College of Arts & Sciences at the University of Virginia; she graduated from there and was signed to Universal Records before leaving the label in 2008.

 Career

 Acting

-Fisk got her film breakthrough in 1995 as Kristy Thomas in The Baby-Sitters Club.
-Her next appearance came in the 2000 film Snow Day as Lane Leonard.
-She is perhaps most well known for her supporting role as Ashley in the 2002 teen comedy Orange County, starring opposite Colin Hanks and Jack Black.
+Fisk had her film breakthrough in 1995 as Kristy Thomas in The Baby-Sitters Club.
+Her next appearance was in the 2000 film Snow Day as Lane Leonard.
+She is likely most well known for her supporting role as Ashley in the 2002 teen comedy Orange County; starring with Colin Hanks and Jack Black.
 Her notable TV appearances include an appearance on One Tree Hill as Daytona in the 2005 episode "I'm Wide Awake, It's Morning", and an appearance on Law & Order: Special Victims Unit as Ella Christiansen in the 2006 episode "Taboo."
 She played the overbearing and protective sister in the 2011 film Restless.
+She also starred in The Best of Me in 2014.

 Music

 Solo career

-Fisk plays the guitar, which she learned from her mother, and sang in various musicals as a child.
+Fisk plays the guitar; she learned to play guitar from her mother and sang in various musicals as a child.
 She began writing and playing her own songs at age 15 and, in 2004, signed with Universal Records.
 In 2006, she put her acting career on hold in favor of honing her skills as a musician and recorded a demo with Joshua Radin, with whom she toured for two years.
 In early 2006 the duo wrote a song entitled "Paperweight."
 Radin introduced Fisk to Zach Braff, who in turn used the duet on the soundtrack of his film The Last Kiss; the song was also included on the Dear John soundtrack.
-Various projects soon followed, including recording the song "I Just Remember Goodbye" for the film Gray Matters starring Tom Cavanagh, Heather Graham, and Bridget Moynahan, and "Waking Life" for the film Penelope starring Christina Ricci.
+Various projects followed, including the song "I Just Remember Goodbye" for the film Gray Matters starring Tom Cavanagh, Heather Graham, and Bridget Moynahan, as well as "Waking Life" for the film Penelope starring Christina Ricci.

-In 2008, Fisk amicably left Universal.
+In 2008, Fisk left Universal amicably.
 Plans to release an EP were scrapped in favor of releasing a full-length album, which was released digitally on January 27, 2009, as a download at several online retailers.
 As of the week of February 4, 2009, Fisk's debut album The Good Stuff, climbed to No. 1 on the iTunes Folk Charts.
 On Amazon, Fisk's album ranked No. 17 on the Folk chart in MP3 albums.
-The album was well received by various media outlets, including the New York Times.
+The album was well received by various media outlets including the New York Times.
 She then toured with Ben Taylor.